Sign up to avail 15 % off on your first order

 Staff

 The staff comprises four to five lines on the music sheet.
-Each of those lines and spaces represents a different letter, and each letter a different note.
+Each line and space represents a different letter, and each letter is a different note.
 Lines and spaces denote the letter names for music notes from A through G, and the note sequence moves alphabetically up the staff.

 Clefs